 Takeaway: Your nonprofit’s fundraising platform online should be able to be customized to suit your nonprofit’s needs.

 6. Can your nonprofit change the platform if needed?

-Just like your online fundraising platform should be customizable, it should also be flexible.
+Just as your online fundraising resource should be customizable, it should also be flexible.